Eligibility

 Prioritization of Counselor Commitments

-Serving as a counselor should be a student’s primary extracurricular activity.
-A counselor may only accept a second term-time job for up to ten hours per week with prior permission from the residential college dean.
-The same restriction holds for any significant extracurricular commitment that would demand more than ten hours per week.
+Serving as a counselor should be a student’s primary co-curricular activity.
+A counselor may only accept a term-time job on-campus that requires more than ten-hours per week of with express advance approval of their residential college dean and the Associate Dean of Residential College Life.
+The same restriction holds for any off-campus employment, or an extracurricular commitment that would demand more than ten hours per week.

 Back to Top